 His obsession with the prince’s arresting beauty and with his endowment, which was both widely rumored and obvious no matter his attire, had led Elias to abandon his uncle’s farm and gravitate to the royal city after a single glimpse of the prince, who was touring his village with his now-dead parents, the king and queen; had driven him to join the guards and discover, to his shock, a love of physical training almost matching his yearning for the beautiful prince; had pushed him to find any way possible to get closer to his beloved Rafe, leading to the sublime discovery of a veritable lost warren of confined, lightless, wholly unknown, and exceedingly useful clandestine passages that let him learn the habits of the prince, now the king, and secretly be with the object of desire whenever he liked, which amounted to every moment he was not training, eating, or sleeping—and if it came to that, there had been more than one lonely night when Elias, unwilling to pry himself from his beloved, silently fed on bread and cheese in the second wardrobe and even curled up to sleep among the dusty blankets and ancient robes on the floor of the old wardrobe itself.

 That day of discovery, and all the days in between in which he’d squeezed through those narrow channels between the walls, his way becoming more difficult as he grew taller and stronger, was long past.
 He’d attained a measure and stature enviable by all but the young marshals, the likes of thick-thewed and perfectly sculpted Darek Drakeson always maintaining the nobility’s ancestral edge in brawn and beauty alike.
 There were many, Elias knew, who pined for Lord Darek especially, townswomen and fellow guards alike watching him in distant, respectful clusters as he ceaselessly drilled himself in the marshals’ field, alone or with one of the other nobles, naked save for the short, dark breeches that were his signature attire; but Elias, even now, after living in the heart of a capital city bristling with beautiful men, had eyes only for one man.
 These days his grown-up mind tickled with troubling thoughts: that his youthful obsession should have been outgrown by now; that his love was sterile because it was and would always be separated, from without.
 There was an eternal barrier between them, whether he was in the king’s wardrobe, staring unseen through a scrim from a forgotten corner, or standing mere feet from his radiant majesty on parade, one royal defender among hundreds, the king and Elias both clad alike in well-polished military dress.
-And Elias was not without options in his own world: there were a few who had let him know his dark, sultry looks and loose, black locks were well appreciated, and he even knew that one of his comrades-in-arms, the bright-eyed, sweet-smiling Roger of Guem, was waiting for Elias—waiting for him to come to his senses and live a normal life, and love in a normal fashion where being in the presence of one’s love progressed to the embrace, the kiss, the sharing of a bed and a life and a love that that made two men one.
+And Elias was not without options in his own world: there were a few who had let him know his fair, sultry looks and loose, platinum locks were well appreciated, and he even knew that one of his comrades-in-arms, the bright-eyed, sweet-smiling Roger of Guem, was waiting for Elias—waiting for him to come to his senses and live a normal life, and love in a normal fashion where being in the presence of one’s love progressed to the embrace, the kiss, the sharing of a bed and a life and a love that that made two men one.
 Elias knew these things in his mind; he had no illusions at all: he had always been clear-eyed and insightful even about himself, unlocking his own mysteries as easily as a hidden door or a loremaster’s puzzle-box.
 But for now, at least, it did not matter.
 His heart was pure, and it was in the king’s keeping; and his feet took him where they willed, each fading eve after long drills and simple fare leading him up the steep and secret stairs to the sanctuary of the king.

 In his brief career as the king’s shadow he’d seen many things, of course.
 Most of all, he had seen the star around which Rafe himself turned: Will, his chamberlain and lifelong best friend.
 He’d known of Will from the moment he’d come to the capital: it was common knowledge that as boys Will and Rafe had been inseparable, and now that they’d matured to manhood their bond had only strengthened.
 As Elias wormed his way closer to the then-prince and future king it became obvious that this bond was even more amorous than the public was aware.
 What had once been boyish play had evolved and deepened into passion and singular, unparalleled devotion, expressed whenever they were alone in laughing bouts of vigorous, naked wrestling or achingly ardent lovemaking or nights and afternoons spent wrapped comfortable around each other.
 As Elias had watched, their connection had in anything intensified, and when Prince Rafael, a younger son who had never expected to rule, found himself unexpectedly on the throne before he had even left his teenage years, he’d proclaimed his love for all to hear and let it be know that there would be no suitors for the king’s hand, as it already belonged to Willem Owinson, Chamberlain Royal, and that on their turning their twentieth year there would be a royal wedding unsurpassed in living memory.